klehrke-sonatype/go-lang-set/README.md

 # go-lang-set
-A set impl for golang
+A thread safe set impl for golang